CryptMT

 In cryptography, CryptMT is a stream cipher algorithm which internally uses the Mersenne twister.
 It was developed by Makoto Matsumoto, Mariko Hagita, Takuji Nishimura and Mutsuo Saito and is patented.
-It has been submitted to the eSTREAM project of the eCRYPT network.
+It was one of the final Phase 3 candidates in the eSTREAM project of the eCRYPT network but was not selected because the non-linear filter component was not as well-understood in terms of its security.

 In that submission to eSTREAM, the authors also included another cipher named Fubuki, which also uses the Mersenne twister.